-I study the physics of clouds, radiation, and climate.
-I am currently a Harry Hess post-doctoral fellow in the Princeton Geosciences department, and am also affiliated with Princeton AOS and GFDL.
-I got my PhD in May 2016 from UC Berkeley, where I worked with David Romps.
+I study the physics of clouds, radiation, and climate, using a hierarchy of approaches ranging from pencil-and-paper theory to comprehensive computer simulations.
+I am currently a Research Physical Scientist at NOAA's Geophysical Fluid Dynamics Laboratory.
+Prior to this I held post-doctoral positions in Princeton Geosciences as well as Princeton's AOS program, and I got my PhD in 2016 from UC Berkeley working with David Romps.

 Before turning to climate science I studied mathematical physics for many years, during which I authored the textbook An Introduction to Tensors and Group Theory for Physicists.
 See the book page for more information.

 I welcome correspondence at firstname.lastname@example.org.
 For more about me, listen here.

 Aug.
 2022 The paper "Dynamic pressure drag on rising buoyant thermals in a neutrally stable environment", led by Hugh Morrison and co-authored with Jun-ichi Yano, is now published in JAS. [article webpage]

 Mar.
 2022 I wrote a piece for the online magazine Inference on the relation between climate science and physics. [article]